ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 According to MBC 1993-2008 records, Peck’s Skipper flies from the third week in May through the end of October (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
 Two broods are quite evident in the data.

-MBC records suggest that there has been some advance in the average time at which Peck’s Skipper emerges in the spring, compared to the late 19th century.
-Scudder (1889: 1688) provides a detailed life history of Peck’s, writing that “In the southern half of New England, where the species is double-brooded, the earliest generation of butterflies appears upon the wing during the last week of May ---at the beginning of the week near the southern seacoast, toward its middle or end further north...” (emphasis added).
+A century ago Scudder provided a detailed life history of Peck’s Skipper, writing that “In the southern half of New England, where the species is double-brooded, the earliest generation of butterflies appears upon the wing during the last week of May ---at the beginning of the week near the southern seacoast, toward its middle or end further north...”
+(1889: 1688; emphasis added).
+BOM-MBC records suggest that there has been some advance in the average time at which Peck’s Skipper emerges in the spring, compared to the late 19th century.

-Scudder gives dates for both broods in our area, and concludes that the second brood remained on the wing” nearly or quite to the end of September” (1889: 1688).
-MBC records suggest a lengthening of the flight period at its end as well as its beginning, because in 13 of the 19 years under review, the last MBC sightings have been in October, rather than September.
-The latest three sightings are 10/26/1995 Sudbury, T. Dodd; 10/14/2004 Northampton Florence T. Gagnon; and 10/12/2006 Groveland, M. Arey.
+Scudder gives dates for both broods in our area, concluding that the second brood remained on the wing” nearly or quite to the end of September” (1889: 1688).
+BOM-MBC records strongly suggest a lengthening of the flight period at its end as well as its beginning, because in 17 of the 23 years under review, the last sightings have been in October, rather than September.

 Outlook